 Starting Application Server

-If you are installing mediation or Application Server(s), an option appears that lets you automatically start the server.
-Selecting Yes (the default) automatically starts the server when the system boots.
+If you are installing mediation or Application Server(s), an option appears during installation that lets you configure the server so it automatically start when the server boots.
+The final screen in the installation asks whether you want to start the application server.
 See Stopping Servers for instructions about stopping Application Server.

 If you want to install the service (daemon) after you have already installed the rest of the application, you must run the installprocman script from a command line.
 See Installing Server Manager for details.

 Automatic restarts are useful for production server installations.
 However, if you do not elect this option, then you must manually start the Application Server and mediation server yourself (using the startappserver and startmedagent command lines or the item in the Windows Start button menu).For Oracle/Windows installations with autostart selected for a server, the last step in the installation may prompt you about whether to start process monitor immediately.
 This potentially lets you defer appserver startup until the next reboot for the sake of Oracle.

 When using this auto-start option, it takes some time for the initial load.
 You cannot see progress for the process unless you tail the server.log file.